stingaci/heat-tutorial/README.rst

 tutorial to a newever version in the near feature.
 This tutorial also assumed you are working with a RHEL based image (a Centos 7 image is used all throughout the exercises).
-This second point only becomes more important in the second half of the tutorial when software configurations are thought.
+This second point only becomes more important in the second half of the tutorial when software configurations are covered.

 Lastly, this tutorial assumes that you created a keypair in the key-pairs folder of the tutorial named *heat_key*.
 The reader can create this key as